Robin Means (Chair)

 John Simmons (Vice Chair)

-John retired from the post of Deputy Director of Social Services and Head of Adult Care in Derbyshire in 2004.
-John has continued to be involved in looking at how older people can be involved in issues which impact on their lives.
-He is presently Vice- Chair of a local Derbyshire charity looking at maintaining active lives for people in Residential and Nursing Homes, Chair of a local OPAG, Vice-Chair of Derbyshire OPAG, a member of East Midlands Later Life Forum and has recently been elected to the position of Chair of Healthwatch Derbyshire.
+Retired from the post of Deputy Director of Social Services and Head of Adult Care in Derbyshire in 2004 and has continued to be involved in looking at how older people can be involved in issues which impact on their lives.
+Presently Vice- Chair of a local Derbyshire charity looking at maintaining active lives for people in Residential and Nursing Homes and also chairs the local Healthwatch.

 Chris Long Leather (Treasurer)